cversky-rh/RHSI-Demo/README.md

   2. Install Skupper Packages

 	sudo dnf install skupper-cli skupper-router
+  3. Log in to the OpenShift Cluster

+     NOTE: Depending on the System, the OC command line tool may need to be installed.
-  3. Enable the Skupper Gateway
+  4. Enable the Skupper Gateway

-	skupper gateway init –type service
+	skupper gateway init –-type service
-  4. Create the Local Service
+  5. Create the Local Service

   System 1:

 	skupper service create adsb1 8887
   System 2:

   	skupper service create adsb2 8890
-  5. Bind the Service to the Local Host
+  6. Bind the Service to the Local Host

   System 1:

 	skupper gateway bind adsb1 localhost 8888
   System 2:

   	skupper gateway bind adsb2 localhost 8889
-  6. Copy the Executable and JSON FIle to System
+  7. Copy the Executable and JSON FIle to System
-  7. Execute the Executable
+  8. Execute the Executable

   System 1:

 	./ads-b-service -f a00a02.json